How to perform a data protection impact assessment (DPIA) under GDPR

 A guide to the various steps for assessing the risk that your data processing could pose

-The EU's General Data Protection Regulation was introduced to harmonise data transfer and standardise data protection practices and processes between member states.
+The EU's General Data Protection Regulation (GDPR) was designed to harmonise data privacy laws across all European countries and to provide greater protection and rights to individuals.

 What is a DPIA?